A chronology of key events:

 2012 January - Islamist parties emerge as victors of drawn-out parliamentary elections.

-Military leaders announce the end of the state of emergency in place since Anwar al-Sadat's assassination in 1981, as its last renewal expires.
+2012 May - Military leaders announce the end of the state of emergency in place since Anwar al-Sadat's assassination in 1981.

 2012 June - Muslim Brotherhood candidate Mohammed Morsi narrowly wins presidential election.

-Islamist fighters attack an army outpost in Sinai, killing 16 soldiers, and mount a brief incursion into Israel, highlighting the tenuousness of government control over the largely-lawless area.
+2012 August - Islamist fighters attack an army outpost in Sinai, killing 16 soldiers, and mount a brief incursion into Israel, beginning new insurgency.

 2013 January - More than 50 people are killed during days of violent street protests.
-The army chief warns that political strife is pushing the state to the brink of collapse.
+Army chief Abdul Fattah al-Sisi warns that political strife is pushing the state to the brink of collapse.

 2013 July - Army overthrows President Morsi amid mass demonstrations calling on him to quit.
 Hundreds are killed as security forces storm pro-Morsi protest camps in Cairo the following month.

 2013 December - Government declares Muslim Brotherhood a terrorist group after a bomb blast in Mansoura kills 12.

 2014 January - New constitution bans parties based on religion.